 Henry and Margaret Brown(e).
 Margaret Brown(e) grocers.
 Not here 1907 but this husband and wife are censused together with Henry named as a grocer in 1911.
 Margaret seems to have started operating alone from late 1911, suggesting that Henry had died.
 She was still there running the shop in 1915 but not 1920.

 John Bryant general shopkeeper at number 24 from at least 1911 to at least 1921 but not before 1901.
 This shop was on the Cambridge Road side of the street, not far from Eton Place.
-Also a market gardener.
-John was a retired soldier who came originally from Flackwell Heath.
-Probably still in the shop in 1924.
-Born c.1846.
-Wife Annie assisted in business.
-The couple previously ran the Fighting Cocks pub in Dean Street for a few months before it was closed down.
-They had also lived at Spittal Square (c1899-1901) and possibly also at Newtown Road Marlow before arriving in Queen's Road.
-Their son Robert was killed in action in WW1.
-During that period John was charged with profiteering by selling potatoes at inflated prices at High Wycombe.
-He grew potatoes at allotments in Marlow.
-He'd probably need more than an allotment to consider himself a market gardener.
+He had previously operated a greengrocery shop in Spittal Square (c1890-1901) and lived there with his family.
+He was also a market gardener.
+John was a retired soldier who came originally from Flackwell Heath, born circa 1846.
+Probably still running the shop in 1924.
+Wife Anne (Annie) assisted in the business.
+The couple had previously ran the Fighting Cocks pub in Dean Street for a few months before it was closed down.
+This doesn't mean that John gave up vegetable selling, many Dean Street landlords earned extra money by selling potatoes in particular, but other greens too from their premises.
+John and Annie had also lived possibly at Newtown Road Marlow before arriving in Queen's Road and opening the shop there.
+Their son Robert was killed in action in WW1, thankfully other sons George and Harry survived.
+During ww1 John was charged with profiteering by selling potatoes at inflated prices at High Wycombe.
+He grew the potatoes on his allotments in Marlow.
+He'd probably need more than an allotment to consider himself a market gardener so there was likely land elsewhere in his keeping.
 There were market gardens in Queen's Road itself at the time which he may have hired part of.
-In 1939 John Dawkins occupied these premises.
-The shop and adjoining bakers and cottages was built by the Plumridge family of the Duke of Cambridge.
+His sons Harry and George who helped in his shop later became wholesale and hawking greengrocers on their own account with a smallholding off Little Marlow /Wycombe Road.
+It is possible this same piece of land has previously been in their father's cultivation.
+George as a married man lived at no 27 Queens Road while Harry moved to 88 Newtown Road.
+By 1939 John Dawkins ran John Bryant's former Queen's Road shop on a day to day basis, though John still lived there.
+The shop, adjoining bakers and cottages were all built by the Plumridge family of the Duke of Cambridge.

 William Buckland a general shopkeeper cum grocer at number 41 from at least 1907 (but probably not before 1905) until at least 1939.
 This was on the corner of Prospect Road.
 It was later turned into a house.
 William was born circa 1865.